My Academic portfolio

 Developing these tools has prepared me for future leadership by deepening my understanding of how organizational systems influence daily practice.
 I carefully consider organizational needs, effective personnel support, and strategies to enhance outcomes for youth.
 I have begun introspecting since this assignment started and already adopted these tools in my own professional setting, where I co-run a youth non-profit with my sister.
 This process has strengthened my ability to set clear expectations, design accessible tools, and manage with both structure and empathy.
 Collectively, these examples demonstrate my growth as a reflective practitioner and an emerging leader committed to advancing CYC organizations.

-For the management tool I built, please see link to them
+For the management tool I built, please see the link to them below:

 SOME USEFUL LINKS: